Things To Do Aruba

 New Natural Pool Aruba

 Aruba’s Cave Pool (previously called the New Natural Pool) was just discovered a couple of years ago, and it’s definitely one of the wilder things to do in Aruba!
-It’s located right by the Bushiribana Ruins, but you wouldn’t see it if you aren’t looking for it.
+It’s located right by the Bushiribana Ruins, but you won’t see it if you’re not looking for it.

 When you arrive at the Bushiribana Ruins, you’ll look out towards the ocean for two wooden poles sticking up from the cliff’s edge.
 These are the two spokes of a sturdy ladder that leads down to a shorter cliff.
 You’ll climb down the ladder and walk across the rocky lower cliff until you get to a gorgeous pool of calm and clear water.